philipsouthwell/mezzanine-slideshows/README.rst

 mezzanine-slideshows requires that the following python apps be
 installed:

+-  Python 3.4
 -  Mezzanine 3.1 (and its dependencies)
--  South - for database migrations (optional)
+-  Django 1.7 +  (this app uses the django migrations framework)

 Installation
 ------------